khulnasoft-lab/bitclone/docs/examples.md

 $ cd /tmp/gitdest
 $ git init --bare .
 ```
-Next up is creating and editing a `copy.bara.sky` config file.
+Next up is creating and editing a `bit.clone.sky` config file.
 The config file will contain the
 details of our workflow.
 Using your text editor of choice, create and edit the config file:
 ```
-$ vim /tmp/copy.bara.sky
+$ vim /tmp/bit.clone.sky
 ```
 We'll define in the config to pull changes from the default branch in the origin repository.
 ```